Grossmont High School Advanced Placement and College Preparatory US History

 Reading Guide II

-In Reading Guide I, we discovered how England's North American Colonials were distinct and unique by the 18th century--we have studied the long-term conditions that could make revolution possible and will now discover the events that determined when that potential revolution took place!
+In Reading Guide I, we discovered how England's North American Colonials were distinct and unique by the 18th century--we have studied the long-term conditions that could make revolution possible and will now discover the events that determined when that revolution took place!

 Chapter 6.
 The Duel for North America, 1608-1763